ZSShen/MeltingPot/README.md

 | ------------- | ------------- |
 | `COUNT_THREAD` | The number of running threads |
 | `IO_BANDWIDTH` | The maximum number of files a thread can simultaneously open |

+With the configuration file prepared, we can run the engine like:
+`./engine/bin/release/cluster --conf ./engine/cluster.conf` or
+`valgrind ./engine/bin/debug/cluster --conf ./engine/cluster.conf`
+Of course, the usage depends on our objective.
+Also note that if we apply valgrind for memory debugging, there will be a "still-reachable" alert in the summary report.
+This is due to the side effect provided by GLib.
+Essentially, the entire project source is memory safe :-).

 [YARA]:http://plusvic.github.io/yara/